What Is Dyshidrotic Eczema?

 If these treatments don't work well for you, you might try one of these:

 Light therapy.
 This uses ultraviolet (UV) light to clear up your skin.
-You might get a medicine first to help your skin respond better to the light.
+You might first get a sensitizing medication to help your skin respond better to the light.

 Botulinum toxin.
 These shots stop your hands and feet from sweating, which can trigger the blisters.